GGLAB-KU/turkish-plu/README.md

 Summarization models are trained by using the hyperparameter sets provided by [Mukayese: Turkish NLP Strikes Back](https://github.com/alisafaya/mukayese). <br>

+Hyperparameter sets also can be found in the README files within the folder of each task under the ```tasks``` folder.

 Please refer to our paper for the rest of the implementation details.

 # 🖊️ Citation